 The Shah Lab uses viruses and engineering principles to perturb and control biological networks.
-We are interested in exploring two major questions:
+We have two main research areas: virus-host interactions and synthetic biology.

 Cells respond to viral infections by activating the expression of antiviral genes such as interferon stimulated genes (ISGs), and viruses are continually evolving ways to evade this antiviral response.
 We study how flaviviruses including dengue and Zika virus hijack host gene expression machinery to inhibit the antiviral innate immune response.